adilmirza-git/ShoppingCartCore/README.md

 </ul>
 <p>&nbsp;</p>
 <p><strong>Running Automated Test:</strong></p>
-<p>Test Json Packages are included as part of the solution.
-Post Running the Service on IIS Port 8080 the below command line to be run on windows command prompt to run the Automated Test.&nbsp;</p>
+<p>JSON Packages are included as part of the solution.
+The Rest API service must be up and running on Port 8080 for the automated test to work.</p>
+<p>To run the automated test - Execute the below command on Windows command prompt.&nbsp;</p>
+<p><em>1.
+Open command prompt </em></p>
-<p><strong>Using command prompt locate on the folder containing the JSON collection and then run the below command to run the autmated test.</strong></p>
+<p><em>2.
+Locate on the folder containing the JSON collection and then run the below command to run the autmated test.</em></p>
-<p><strong>"newman run ShoppingCart.postman_collection.json -e ShoppingCart-Test-Env.postman_environment.json"</strong></p>
+<p><em>3.
+Run the command "newman run ShoppingCart.postman_collection.json -e ShoppingCart-Test-Env.postman_environment.json"</em></p>
 <p>&nbsp;</p>
 <p><strong>Development Approach:</strong></p>
 <p>This service is developed using .NET Core Web API project template with Docker support.
-Idea is to develop a Microservice that is scalable and platform independant.&nbsp;The Test Automation is done using Postman, Node and Newman.
-Idea is to have a commandline that can be integrated with build pipeline like Jenkins or Azure to offer automated testing and facilitate continious integration.</p>
+Idea is to develop a Microservice that is scalable and platform independant.&nbsp;The Test Automation are developed using Postman and can be executed using Newman command line.
+It is important to have commandline that can be integrated with build pipeline like Jenkins or Azure DevOps to offer automated testing and facilitate continious integration.</p>
 <p>For this project the inventory data is in the Json File "Inventories data"</p>
-<p>General Solution Architecture Guidelines and improvements that can be done when building the overall solution.</p>
+<p>General Solution Architecture Guidelines and improvements that can be done when building the overall solution making it future proof.</p>
 <ul>
 <li>To be developed as Microservice</li>
 <li>Should be Platform Independant - .NET Core supports Linux, Windows and MacOS</li>